Co-op donates more than £2500 to JSPCA #SaveOurShelter campaign

 THE Channel Islands Co-operative Society Limited has raised £2,590 for the Jersey Society for Prevention of Cruelty to Animals’ (JSPCA) #SaveOurShelter campaign.

-In November and December 2018, the Society supported the campaign by donating 5% of pet food sales to the Animals’ Shelter.
+In November and December 2018, the Society supported this campaign by donating 5 per cent of profits made from the sale of pet food to the Animals’ Shelter.
 This included cat, dog, bird, rabbit and guinea pig food sold across the Island in all Grand Marché, Locale and En Route stores.

 The JSPCA, which works to care for Jersey’s unwanted, sick and lost pets and wildlife, launched the campaign in October 2018 to help raise vital funds for the charity.